Amy Rosemond

-Amy D. Rosemond is an American aquatic ecosystem ecologist, biogeochemist, and professor in the Odum School of Ecology at the University of Georgia.
+Amy D. Rosemond is an American aquatic ecosystem ecologist, biogeochemist, and Distinguished Research Professor at the Odum School of Ecology at the University of Georgia.
 Rosemond studies how global change affects freshwater ecosystems, including effects of watershed urbanization, nutrient pollution, and changes in biodiversity on ecosystem function.
-She was elected an Ecological Society of America fellow in 2018, and has been elected to serve as the Society for Freshwater Science president from 2019-2020.
+She was elected an Ecological Society of America fellow in 2018, and served as president of the Society for Freshwater Science from 2019-2020.

 Education and early career

 Rosemond grew up in Florida in the 1970s, where her love of nature was confronted by increasing human pressures on the environment.
 Rosemond earned her Bachelor of Sciences degree in zoology from the University of North Carolina, Chapel Hill.
 She remained at the University of North Carolina, Chapel Hill to complete her Master of Arts degree in biology.

 Rosemond went on to earn a Ph.D. in biology at Vanderbilt University, where she was co-advised by Vanderbilt faculty Susan Brawley and Oak Ridge National Laboratory research scientist Patrick J. Mulholland.
 Rosemond conducted her dissertation research at the Oak Ridge National Lab, in Tennessee, USA, studying how both top-down predation and bottom-up nutrient availability affect periphyton in headwater streams.

 After completing her Ph.D. in 1993, Rosemond was awarded a National Science Foundation postdoctoral research fellowship in environmental biology.
 She completed her postdoc at the Institute of Ecology at the University of Georgia, during which she conducted research at La Selva Biological Station in Costa Rica examining the top-down and bottom-up effects of predatory fishes and shrimps and phosphorus, respectively, on leaf-litter breakdown and carbon processing.
 While working at La Selva, Rosemond also conducted research on landscape-scale variation in stream phosphorus concentrations, and its effects on stream detritivore food webs.